VKFisher/enigma-haskell/README.md

    3.9 - Plugboard (backward)

 4. A lightbulb signifying the output character lights up
-   - the output character is always different for the input character
+   - the output character is always different from the input character